 How to configure Control Group?

-Option to add control group is available in the Entry Condition node and well as in the flow setting page.
-The control group is disabled by default and can be added anytime during the flow lifecycle.
+The option to add Control Group is available in the Entry Condition node as well as on the flow setting page.
+The control group is enabled by default and can be changed anytime during the flow lifecycle.
 The users will become part of the control group only after the flow is published with the control group setting enabled.

 Control group users are randomly selected out of the total users entering the trip out of all the users in the Flow's target audience.